nicuveo/lens-indexed-plated/README.md

   _                   -> Nothing
 ```

-A limitation of `Plated`, however, is that the function that is expected by the `Traversal` only takes the value `a` itself, without context: in our argument above, the argument to `rewrite` operates on _any_ `Expr`, without knowing whether it is operating at the root of the expression, or at the very bottom of it.
+A limitation of `Plated`, however, is that the function that is expected by the
+`Traversal` only takes the value `a` itself, without context: in our `simplify`
+example above, the argument to `rewrite` operates on _any_ `Expr`, without
+knowing whether it is operating at the root of the expression, or at the very

-But, in more complicated cases, it can sometimes be useful to track where we are in the larger data structure.
-For instance, while introspecting a JSON value, it could be useful to know the path that led to the current value.
+bottom of it.
+And, in some cases, it could be useful to track where we are in
+the larger data structure.
+For instance, while introspecting a JSON value, it
+could be useful to know the path that led to the current inner value.

 ## Introducing `IndexedPlated`

-This library introduces `IndexedPlated`, which is just like `Plated` but carries around an "index" of the user's choosing.
-The definition of `IndexedPlated` is as follows:
+This library introduces `IndexedPlated`, which is just like `Plated` but carries
+around an "index" of the user's choosing.
+The definition of `IndexedPlated` is
+as follows:

 ```haskell
 class IndexedPlated i a where
   iplate :: i -> IndexedTraversal' i a a
 ```

-If we inline the type aliases (and simplify the result), the difference becomes clearer:
+If we inline the type aliases (and simplify the result), the difference becomes
+clearer:

 ```haskell
  plate ::      (     a -> f b) -> s -> f t
 iplate :: i -> (i -> a -> f b) -> s -> f t
 ```

-`iplate` takes an additional "starting index" on top of the root value, and the given function also expects the index matching the given value.
+`iplate` takes an additional "starting index" on top of the root value, and the
+given function also expects the index matching the given value.

 This library also provides most of the combinators that accompany `Plated`.
+All
-All of them are prefixed with `i`, similarly to how `lens` indicate indexed functions (such as `iover`).
+of them are prefixed with `i`, similarly to how `lens` indicate indexed
+functions (such as `iover`).

 For instance, for Aeson's `Value`, we could write the following: